awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    ```

    If the permissions from step 1 aren't set correctly, then the daemon won't start\.

+## Message Quality of Service<a name="message-quality-of-service"></a>

+In the AWS IoT Greengrass environment, local devices, Lambda functions, connectors, and system components can communicate with each other and with the cloud\.
+All communication goes through the core\.
+Messages destined for local targets use a quality of service \(QoS\) level that is different from messages destined for the cloud\.
++  **Messages with local targets use QoS 0\.** The core makes one attempt to send a message to its target\.
+It doesn't store messages or confirm delivery\.
+Messages can be dropped anywhere between components\.
+**Note**
+Although direct communication between Lambda functions doesn't use MQTT messaging, the behavior is the same\.
++ **Messages with cloud targets use QoS 1\.** The core sends these messages to the spooler system component, which sends them to the cloud using QoS 1\.
+This allows the spooler to manage the [MQTT message queue](#mqtt-message-queue.title)\.
+If message delivery isn't confirmed by AWS IoT, the message is spooled to be retried later \(unless the queue is full\)\.
+For more information, see [MQTT Message Queue](#mqtt-message-queue)\.
+**Note**
+Although QoS 1 is used internally to manage the queue, message publishers can send MQTT messages with QoS 0 only\.

 ## MQTT Message Queue<a name="mqtt-message-queue"></a>